Boston bike tours provide you with a unique way to see the city, get some exercise, and have fun.

 Essentials: Biking in Boston

 - Bike lanes - They are present in a growing number of streets in the city, but because of our congested traffic, don't imagine you'll share a bike lane only with other bikes.
 Some drivers use these lanes for passing, turning, and parking.
 Also, what appear to be bike lanes in some places are also legitimately car lanes.
+Some of these lanes are divided, with a section for bikes and a section for cars - but here's the catch: the car lanes are too narrow for some vehicals, plus some drivers think that both lanes are for them.
 Expect to feel confused; plan to be super-cautious.
+(And wear a helmet!)

-- Helmets - Bring one if you're planning to rent a Hubway bike.
+- Helmets - Bring one if you're planning to rent a Blue Bike.

 - Bike racks - You'll also see these in some areas - but don't count on finding one wherever you happen to be when you need one.